 One Hundred Crowded Years (H. H. Bridgman, 1940) dramatised documentary? including Treaty of Waitangi, 1840; NZ

-Orphans and Angels (Harold Brodie, date) NZ, wr.
+Orphans and Angels (Harold Brodie, 2003) NZ, wr.
 Harold Brodie, ed.
 Harold Brodie, music Blind Divine; Emmeline Hawthorne, Christopher Brown

 Orphans and Kingdoms (Paolo Rotondo, 2014) drama; NZ

 Other Halves (John Laing, 1984) NZ, Orringham Ltd, prod.
 Tom Finlayson, Dean Hill, wr.
 Sue McCauley from her novel, dp Leon Narbey; Lisa Harrow, Mark Pilisi, Paul Gittins, Clare Clifford, Bruce Purchase, Emma Piper, Temuera Morrison; 106 min.

 Out of the Blue (Robert Sarkies, 2006) drama; NZ

 Ozzie (William Tannen, 2001) aka The Koala Wonder from Down Under; family